 - Planning Policy Manager

 - Principal Planning Officer (Infrastructure)

-- CIL Lead administrator
+- Developer Contributions Lead Officer

-- CIL grants officer

 The Planning Policy manager will Chair the Group.

 3. Conflicts of interest

 Officers must declare and note any conflicts of interest or other personal interests prior to review of a project and this information should be recorded.
 Should an officer be conflicted, they will be asked to step down from the sifting for the project for which they are conflicted however, they are able to form part of the team sifting other applications.